akuklev/akuklev/what-are-dependent-types.md

 § Concluding Notes
 ------------------

-Even most basic libraries and APIs cannot be given precise signagures without employing dependent types, while in presence of dependent types precise signatures can be given even most involved cases.
-Dependent types allow to put all the assumptions on arguments into signatures.
+Dependent types allow to put all the assumptions on arguments into function signatures.
+This is beneficial for multiple reasons:
-* It helps preventing security vulnerabilies.
+* It helps to prevent security vulnerabilies.
-* It promotes argument validation to a whole new level.
+* It provides the framework for argument validation that extends the possibilites (**TODO**).
-* It shifts critical information from documentation (which tends to be neglected by both intended readers and writers) into signatures which cannot grow outdated.
+* It shifts critical information from the documentation, which tends to be neglected by both writers and intended readers, into function signatures which do not grow outdated.

-Precise signatures made possible by dependent types are highly desirable for APIs and settled libraries, but the scope of dependent types goes even far beyond that: they enable a multitude of very advanced programming techniques including exact real arithmetics.
+Precise signatures made possible by dependent types are highly desirable for APIs and settled libraries, but the scope of dependent types goes far beyond that: they enable a multitude of very advanced programming techniques including exact real arithmetics.

 We hope, we managed to provide a short introduction to dependent types and demonstrate their tremendous usefulness.